Create new components

 The New Component dialog displays.

-4. Select the Part Type:
+4. Select the Component Type:

-2. In the Browser, click to select the new parent component.
+2. In the browser, click to select the new parent component.

 8. For a Sheet Metal component, select a Sheet Metal Rule.